 The Identity

-The identity was designed to bring the place to life.
-Not just visually, but physically and socially.
+The identity was designed to bring the square to life – not just visually, but physically and socially.

-Inspired by Parthalán’s Greek heritage, we created a series of modern graphic motifs, echoing shields and symbols, representing:
+Inspired by Parthalán’s Greek heritage, we created a bold system of modern shield motifs representing culture, creativity and community.

-A system that connects across wayfinding, signage, events and communication
+A flexible visual language that connects across wayfinding, signage, events and communication – uniting the institutions and giving the space a clear, recognisable presence.

 Parthalán Place is where community meets creativity and culture meets celebration; a destination empowering a bright new future for generations to come.